The Support and Resistance Line Method: An Analysis via Optimal Stopping: Optimal trading strategies and degrees of relative risk aversion

 \section{Optimal trading strategies and degrees of relative risk aversion}

-In previous sections, we studied the seller's and buyer's problems.
-In summary, we identified four price levels, namely $B, m, b, a$, which together determine the optimal trading strategies.
-In this section, we are going to explore the relation between these price levels and degrees of relative risk aversion.
-To do this, we first need to implement an algorithm which allows us to estimate these stopping boundaries numerically. \\
+In the preceding sections we identified five price levels, namely $B, m, c, b, a$, which together determine the optimal trading strategies.
+Recall the levels $B, m, c$ are sale thresholds in the positive, negative and zero regime, respectively.
+The levels $a,b$ are buy thresholds in the positive regime.
+In this section, we explore the relation between these price levels and degrees of relative risk aversion.
+Numerical methods for solving ODEs are well established and we implement an algorithm to solve the two free boundary problems.